 There are many safety precautions associated with planes and flying.
-One that might not necessarily be the most talked or written about has to do with static electricity and fueling up a plane with a hose and nozzle.
+One that might not necessarily be the most talked or written about has to do with static electricity and fueling airplanes with an aircraft refueling hose and nozzle.

-Kind of a strange hazard if you’ve never heard about it, but it is a highly dangerous problem if you’re not using proper procedures.
+This may be a strange hazard if you’ve never heard about it.
+However, refueling planes is a highly dangerous situation if you’re not using proper procedures.
 Static electricity can build up and cause problems.

 If you’re not sure exactly what static electricity buildup is, think of it this way: In the winter, when you walk on a rug in your socks and touch someone, you get shocked.
 The same idea holds true when a plane flies through the air.
 However, the static build up is enormous compared to your socks and the carpet.
 Then, when the plane lands, if that static charge isn’t dissipated, refueling the plane can result in an explosion or huge fire.

 Pretty scary, huh?

 This dangerous situation simply means it’s very important you know how to avoid a potentially catastrophic incident by dissipating the static electricity and using bonded or grounded equipment.

 This can literally be life-or-death knowledge.

 According to an article from the National Fire Protection Association, it’s important that all piping, tanks, valves, and dispensing equipment are bonded at all times so any non-current-carrying metal parts can ground.

-Where a huge potential danger exists is within the fuel-dispensing hose and nozzle.
+A huge potential danger exists within the aircraft refueling hose and nozzle.
 Fuel moving through a hose creates static electricity, meaning the risk of a static electricity discharge is at its peak “when the nozzle is being removed from the tank,” according to the article.

 To ensure all of your equipment—pumps, hoses, nozzles—is safe, it must be Underwriters Listed (UL) for usage.
 This listing gives you peace of mind that the hoses and nozzles you’re using provide that continuous bond “from shore side equipment to the tank being filled, which allows static electricity to flow to ground.”